saren-springer/introns-3Dgenome/intron_density/intron_density.md

 - Associated gene symbols per window

 ## Prior Use
-This method was used in Springer-Fleck et al. to compute intron density by class and visualize genome-wide distribution patterns.
+This method was used in Springer, Fleck et al. to compute intron density by class and visualize genome-wide distribution patterns.
 The resulting density plots are shown in Figure 1G and H as well as Figure S2.

 ## Input Files
 - CSV file of all introns with: